 How do you test a battery using a battery tester?

-Do I need to install batteries in my battery tester to use it?
+Do I need to install batteries in my battery testers to use it?

 How does a battery tester show the charge left in a given battery?